 Tracking a Status of the Order

-After the transaction has been successfully included in the source blockchain, it is time to retrieve the identifier of an order that has been created within the given transaction.
+After the transaction has been successfully included in the source blockchain, it is time to retrieve the status of an order created within the given transaction.
+There are several ways to track the status of the trade.

-There is a separate endpoint which returns the list of orderIds of the orders that were created by the given transaction: /v1.0/dln/tx/:hash/order-ids.
+If multiple trades were created in a single transaction, there is an endpoint which returns the list of orderIds of the orders that were created by the given transaction: /v1.0/dln/tx/:hash/order-ids.

 Let's say, a transaction 0x40ee524d5bb9c4ecd8e55d23c66c5465a3f137be7ae24df366c3fd06daf7de7e has been submitted to the BNB Chain.
 Calling the endpoint: